 At the end of the tenancy and once all tenants have vacated, the property manager will go through the property and use the property inspection report to check that nothing is damaged or broken.
-(Some general wear and tear is to be expected but intentional damage is not.)
+(Some general wear and tear is to be expected but intentional damage is

-Some or all of the bond can be claimed for anything needing to be rectified by the tenant relating to the tenancy, such as unpaid rent, damage to the property, missing items and insufficient cleaning or gardening maintenance.
+Some or all of the bond can be claimed for relating to the tenancy, such as unpaid rent, damage to the property, missing items and insufficient cleaning or gardening maintenance.